-Poutine is a dish consisting of fresh cut French fries and cheese curds covered in brown gravy or other sauces combined with a variety of toppings.
+Poutine is a dish consisting of french fries and fresh cheese curds, covered in brown gravy or other sauces, and a variety of specialized toppings.

-If your first response to Poutine is one of bewilderment, then you might not have not tried our delicious combination of flavours.
+If your first response to poutine is one of bewilderment, then you have not tried our delicious combination of flavours.
 However, you will be eating it soon as its popularity is taking off throughout the United States.

 This rapid growth in popularity prompted The New Yorker magazine to raise the question “Has Poutine become the unofficial national food of Canada?”